-In Singapore, we are required by MOH to use the term “ENT Surgeon trained in Facial Plastic Surgery”, although the term “Facial Plastic Surgeon” is used in many countries to mean the same.
-The term used in Singapore came into existence after the release of this document in 2016.
-Dr Sim has been practising Facial Plastic Surgery since the mid-1990’s, but was only allowed to describe himself as an “ENT Surgeon trained in Facial Plastic Surgery” from 2016.
-Prior to that, he was only an “ENT Surgeon”.
-This also explains why the clinic name only says “Facial Surgery”.
-Every profession has it’s internal politics
+In Singapore, we are required by MOH to use the term “ENT Surgeon trained in Facial Plastic Surgery”, although the term “Facial Plastic Surgeon” is used almost everywhere else in the world.
+This term came into existence after the release of this document in 2016.
+Dr Sim has been practising Facial Plastic Surgery since the mid-1990’s but was only allowed to describe himself as “ENT Surgeon trained in Facial Plastic Surgery” from 2016.
+Prior to that he was only an “ENT Surgeon”.
+This is why the clinic name only says “Facial Surgery”.
+Every profession has it’s internal politics.

 ENT surgeons routinely do surgery on the Head and Neck area.
 We are familiar with the anatomy and function of this area.
 It makes sense for an ENT surgeon to specialise in cosmetic surgery of this part of the anatomy since correcting the appearance of a part of the face, can affect the function and vice versa.
 An example of this: a crooked nose can result in a blocked nose, correcting this not only improves the appearance, it also improves the function.
 A commonly requested procedure is to narrow a broad nasal tip.
 This procedures sometimes results in a blocked nose.
 It is important to preserve the airflow when narrowing nasal tips.
 Conversely, we also fix tips that have been narrowed too much.

 Not everything about Facial Plastic Surgery is cosmetic.
 The discipline also involves treatment injuries, facial fractures and reconstruction after skin cancer surgery.